Chorus move threatens to push up broadband pricing by $40/month, Vodafone claims

 "The proposed pricing is ridiculous," says Mark Callander, the head of Vocus NZ, which includes Orcon and Slingshot in its stable.

-Last month, Vodafone NZ boss Jason Paris said he wanted the "low $20s" as a starting point.
+Last month, Vodafone NZ boss Jason Paris said he wanted the "low $20s" as a starting point for what is likely to be an extended period of horse-trading, and claim and counter-claim until the two sides agree on a price - or the Commerce Commission steps in.

-This morning, he said: "The proposed pricing by Chorus would obstruct fibre unbundling from becoming a reality in New Zealand.
+This morning, Paris said: "The proposed pricing by Chorus would obstruct fibre unbundling from becoming a reality in New Zealand.

 "Our estimates are the average customer would pay up to $40 more per month for unbundled fibre compared to what they pay today.